gerardabello/colossal/README.md

    using multi-touch.
 6. Visual layout is poor on iOS.
-7. Text keys don't play notes on Safari after clicking a virtual keyboard key or a waveform radio button.
+7. Text keys don't play notes on Safari after clicking a virtual keyboard key or a waveform radio button (actually not working in Safari at all at the moment).
-8. Overloading and distortion when chords are played in Safari browser.
+8. Overloading and distortion when chords are played in Safari browser (actually not working in Safari at all at the moment).

 ## Making a Build